intel/pepc/docs/guide-tpmi.md

 This output shows TPMI devices, their PCI addresses, associated packages, instances, and clusters (for UFS).

-You can also add the '--yaml' option for machine-readable output.
+You can also add the `--yaml` option for machine-readable output.

 To focus on a specific feature, use the `-F` option.
 For example, to see only UFS topology: